 When reaching out to influencers, take a personalized approach.
 Show genuine interest in their content and explain why you think they would be a great fit for your brand.
 Tailor your pitch to their unique style and audience to increase the chances of a successful collaboration.

-Offer them something of value, whether it's a free product trial, an exclusive discount for their audience, or creative freedom to develop unique content.
+Offer them something of value, whether it's a free product trial (product seeding), an exclusive discount for their audience, an affiliate commission on sales they generate, or creative freedom to develop unique content.
 Make it clear that you are invested in a mutually beneficial partnership.

 Maintaining Long-Term Relationships with Influencers